Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Different documents commonly recognized as “divorce records” include:

-- Divorce Decrees: This is the official court order that concludes the divorce proceedings.
+• Divorce Decrees: This is the official court order that concludes the divorce proceedings.
 The content of a divorce decree can vary significantly.
-Some decrees are comprehensive, outlining detailed arrangements regarding asset division, alimony, child custody, and support.
+In New York, divorce decrees are issued by the New York Supreme Court and include terms related to asset division, spousal support, child custody, and other legally binding agreements.
 Others are more succinct, listing only the involved parties and referring to separate agreements that dictate the terms of the divorce.
+Divorce decrees are not public records in New York and can only be accessed by the individuals involved, their attorneys, or others with a court-approved request.

 The Confidentiality of Divorce Records in New York